 Amazon EC2 instances are available in the following families:

 This family includes the M1 and M3 instance types, and provides a balance of compute, memory, and network resources, and it is a good choice for many applications.
-General-purpose instances are recommended for small and mid-size databases, data processing tasks that require additional memory, caching fleets, and for running backend servers for SAP, Microsoft SharePoint, and other enterprise applications.
-M3 instances are the newest generation of general-purpose instances, and give you the option of a larger number of virtual CPUs (vCPUs) that provide higher performance.
+General-purpose instances use Intel Xeon processors and are recommended for small and mid-size databases, data processing tasks that require additional memory, caching fleets, and for running backend servers for SAP, Microsoft SharePoint, and other enterprise applications.
+M3 instances use an Intel Xeon E5-2670 processor and are the newest generation of general-purpose instances.
+These instances give you the option of a larger number of virtual CPUs (vCPUs) that provide higher performance.
 M3 instances are recommended if you are seeking general purpose instances with demanding CPU requirements.
 M1 instances are the original family of general-purpose instances and provide the lowest cost options for running your applications.
 M1 instances are a great option if you are seeking moderate CPU performance, and a lower overall price.

-This family includes the C1 and CC2 instance types and is optimized for applications that benefit from high compute power.
-Compute-optimized instances have a higher ratio of vCPUs to memory than other families and the lowest cost per vCPU among all Amazon EC2 instance types.
-We recommend compute-optimized instances for running CPU-bound scale out applications.
-Examples of such applications include high traffic front end fleets, on-demand batch processing, distributed analytics, web servers, batch processing, and high performance science and engineering applications.
-CC2 instances are the latest generation of compute-optimized instances and provide the lowest cost CPU power relative to other instance families.
-CC2 instances also provide a number of advanced capabilities: Intel Xeon E5-2670 processors; high core count (32 vCPUs); support for cluster networking.
-These capabilities allow you to cluster CC2 instances into high performance clusters capable of delivering hundreds of teraflops of floating point performance.
-C1 instances are the first generation of compute-optimized instances; they are available in smaller sizes and useful for massively scaled-out applications.
-For example, customers have launched distributed clusters of thousands of c1.xlarge instances to encode videos or screen compound libraries to design new drugs.
+This family includes the C1, CC2, and C3 instance types, and is optimized for applications that benefit from high compute power.
+Compute-optimized instances have a higher ratio of vCPUs to memory than other families, and the lowest cost per vCPU among all Amazon EC2 instance types.
+We recommend compute-optimized instances for running compute-bound scale out applications.
+Examples of such applications include high performance front-end fleets and web-servers, on-demand batch processing, distributed analytics, and high performance science and engineering applications.

-HS1 instances provide you with 48 TB of storage capacity across 24 hard disk drives, high network performance, and offer throughput performance of up to 2.6 GBps.
+HS1 instances provide you with 48 TB of storage capacity across 24 hard disk drives, high network performance, faster CPU performance (Intel Xeon E5-2650), and offer throughput performance of up to 2.6 GBps.
 We recommend HS1 instances for customers running large-scale data warehouses or parallel file systems.
 For instance, if you are running an always-on Hadoop cluster with 100s of terabytes of data, you should choose HS1 instances.

 Micro instances are a very low-cost instance option, providing a small amount of CPU resources.
 Micro instances may opportunistically increase CPU capacity in short bursts when additional cycles are available.
 They are well suited for lower throughput applications and websites that require additional compute cycles periodically, but are not appropriate for applications that require sustained CPU performance.